 Owners may request a rent increase to correspond with the anniversary date of the HAP contract.
 Owners will be required to certify that all rent increases are in compliance with local, state and federal regulations and fair housing laws.
-Rents must meet rent reasonableness determination requirements.

 18. Agreement to Enter into a Housing Assistance Payment Contract (AHAP)